 - Creating a deadline can increase the competition for the property, inflating prices.

-It’s illegal for sellers to give you a price guide for an auctioned property in Queensland.
-However, if you’ve got this far you should know how to value a property on your own.
-Head back to Chapter 6 to refresh your memory!
+Did you know that It’s illegal for sellers to give you a price guide for an auctioned property in Queensland.
+However, if you’ve got this far, you should know how to value a property on your own.
+If not, head back to Chapter 6 to refresh your memory!

-Consider speaking with a lawyer to make sure that the contract is in order before signing anything.
+Consider speaking with a lawyer to ensure the contract is in order before signing anything.
 Likewise, you need to make sure that you’ve got pre-approval for finance that fits with your budget.
-Discuss the exact property that you’re thinking about buying with your mortgage broker to make sure that it meets the lender’s criteria.
+Discuss the property you’re considering buying with your mortgage broker to ensure it meets the lender’s criteria.

-A lot of people use buyers’ agents to help them purchase their first home.
-Buyers’ agents can help you source, research and even bid on properties.
-The cost of a buyers’ agent can be anything from $2000 to $10,000, but they can help you get better prices/save you a lot of time.
+Many people use buyers’ agents to help them purchase their first home.
+Buyers’ agents can help you source, research, and even bid on properties.
+A buyers’ agent can cost anything from $2000 to $10,000, but they can help you get better prices and save you a lot of time.

 Support Team Checklist

-- Find a mortgage broker and get loan pre-approval.
+- Find an expert mortgage broker and get loan pre-approval.

 - Speak to a lawyer to get the contract of sale checked.